How To Create The Perfect XML Sitemap

 options

-This helps you really refine what goes into the XML sitemap in case you missed something in the steps above.
-Simply select what makes sense to you, and execute the export.
-Screaming Frog will generate the sitemaps to your desired location, to which you’re ready to upload to your website.
+This helps you refine what goes into the XML sitemap in case you missed something in the steps above.
+Select what makes sense to you, and execute the export.
+Screaming Frog will generate the sitemaps to your desired location, which you’re ready to upload to your website.
 Don’t forget to get these new sitemaps into your Google Search Console and Bing Toolbox sitemap uploader.

 (If you need some clarity on what these definitions are, visit https://www.sitemaps.org/protocol.html)